Organising a Hen Party

 Step 2 – Start Organising the Hen Party

-Once you have spoken to the bride and have heard her say on everything to do with the celebrations you can start with the real organising.
+Once you have spoken to the bride and have heard her say about everything to do with the celebrations you can start with the real organising.
 And there are 3 things to do when you start.

 1. Who to Invite to the Party?

-The guest list might seem like it’s an easy, breezy part of organisation, but it can all get on top of you if you’re not careful.
+The guest list might seem like an easy, breezy part of the organisation, but it can all get on top of you if you’re not careful.
 No matter how many fabulous hen party packages or getaways you organise, the whole thing wouldn't be the same if it wasn't celebrated with the bride’s nearest and dearest.

 Tips for Deciding When to Go:

 - Leave enough time between the event and the wedding so that your guests can be financially comfortable covering both events.